nully0x/udagram-project/README.md

 ## Endpoint ##
     > GET /filteredimage
-    takes in a url parameter of image_url returns a filtered image.
+    Takes in a url parameter of image_url and returns a filtered image.

-File code for postman collection file generated for this project.
+File for postman collection file generated for this project.